 Not Something I’ve Ever Considered

-Like I say, this is obvious to most, but not something I’ve ever pondered.
-The changing seasons is one of my favourite things, yet for me they’ve always blurred into each other.
+As I say, this is obvious to most, but not something I’ve ever pondered.
+The changing seasons is one of my favourite things, yet for me, they’ve always blurred into each other.
 There has always been a noticeable overlap, like when I’m out fishing and catching little bass and whiting during the same session, but I’ve never taken the time to check out the definitive start and finish dates of seasons.

 Oddly, the December Solstice has always been a motivating one for me.
 The shortest day has passed, and I feel like I’m winning again.
-Now I know that actually, its also the official start of winter, so not such a inspiring day after all!
+Now I know that actually, its also the official start of winter, so not such an inspiring day after all!

 Oh well, only 130 days until Spring…